Dengyuemed/dengyuemed.github.io/_posts/2026-04-10-global-innovative-drugs-2026.md

 ### FDA Novel Drug Approvals in Q1 2026

 The FDA maintained an active stance on approving innovative drugs in Q1 2026, particularly in oncology, rare diseases, and metabolic disorders.
-The following table highlights some notable new drug approvals [4]:
+The following table highlights some notable new drug approvals:

 | No. | Drug Name (Brand Name) | Active Ingredient | Approval Date | FDA-Approved Use |
 |---|---|---|---|---|